Anniversaries are important for any organization, especially a nonprofit.

 Fundraising doesn’t have to be your main goal for the campaign, but you should use this opportunity to weave it into your nonprofit campaign.

-Nonprofit anniversary campaigns are an excellent time to interact with both current and prospective donors, show to them how their donations are helping or could help.
+Nonprofit anniversary campaigns are an excellent time to interact with both current and prospective donors and show them how their donations are helping or could help.
 Often, anniversary campaigns can help generate substantial funds.
 However, don’t make fundraising the sole focus of your campaign.
-You want to primarily celebrate, share and connect.
+You want to primarily celebrate, share, and connect.

 9. Brand the Campaign

 Your nonprofit anniversary campaign should be branded.
 Think of an interesting, attention-grabbing name.
-For example, Staff and board of the Young Nonprofit Professionals Network set out to mark their 10-year anniversary by raising $10,000 and they called their campaign “10 YEARS, 10 DAYS, $10K”.
+For example, the Staff and board of the Young Nonprofit Professionals Network set out to mark their 10th anniversary by raising $10,000 and they called their campaign “10 YEARS, 10 DAYS, $10K”.

 10. Keep it Focused